DaviDevMod/focus-trap/README.md

 A lightweight React custom hook to trap the focus within an HTML element.

-### Features:
+### The hook offers the possibility to:

 - Choose an element receiving the initial focus
 - Prevent clicks on elements outside of the trap
 - Bind different behaviours to the `Esc` key
 - Choose an element receiving the focus after the trap breaks
-- Don't worry about edge cases and browser support, _use-simple-focus-trap_'s got your back
+- Do not worry about edge cases and browser support

-Not to mention that the above possibilities come with little to no footprint on size and performance. :cherries:
+- Enjoy all of the above with little to no footprint on size and performance. :cherries:

 ## Installation